 Who May Be Affected?

-People who used a NuWave Nutri-Pot and were burned when the lid opened, the appliance exploded, or hot contents were expelled may be affected.
-Claims may involve burns that occurred during normal pressure-cooking use, venting, lid removal, or an attempted opening after cooking.
+People who used a NuWave Nutri-Pot and were burned when the lid opened, the appliance exploded, or hot contents escaped may be affected.
+The injured person does not necessarily have to be the purchaser if they were using or standing near the appliance when the incident occurred.

-The clearest evaluations usually involve documented burn injuries, medical treatment, preserved product evidence, and a timeline showing what happened before the lid opened.
-Even if the appliance has not been recalled, a lawsuit may still be possible if the facts support a product defect claim.
+The clearest evaluations usually involve significant burns, medical treatment, preserved product evidence, and a consistent timeline.
+Even without a recall, a product liability claim may be possible if the facts support a design defect, manufacturing defect, warning defect, negligence, or warranty theory.

 Do I Qualify?

 You may qualify for a legal review if you were burned by a NuWave Nutri-Pot pressure cooker that opened, exploded, or released hot contents while pressurized.
-The review will likely focus on the product model, injury severity, medical documentation, and whether the appliance can be preserved for inspection.
+The review will likely focus on the product model, injury severity, medical records, and whether the appliance can be preserved for inspection.

 Helpful evidence may include: